RenzeLou/RenzeLou.github.io/_pages/about.md

   - /about.html
 ---

-I am now an undergraduate (third-year) student at Zhejiang University City College (ZUCC)  who is a research asistance under the guidance of Prof. [Lin Sun](https://scholar.google.com/citations?user=48cqMXkAAAAJ&hl=zh-CN) (Associated Professor at ZUCC, as well as a mentor of master students at Zhejiang University).
+I am now an undergraduate (third-year) student at Zhejiang University City College (ZUCC)  who is also a research asistance under the guidance of Prof. [Lin Sun](https://scholar.google.com/citations?user=48cqMXkAAAAJ&hl=zh-CN) (Associated Professor at ZUCC, as well as a mentor of master students at Zhejiang University).
 I will receive my B.Eng.
 Degree in the coming year.

 I used to have a research internship at TsingHua University, advised by Prof. [Yujiu Yang](https://www.researchgate.net/profile/Yujiu-Yang).
 Besides, I also worked closely with Prof. [Soroush Vosoughi](https://www.cs.dartmouth.edu/~soroush/) at Dartmouth College.